 More than 60 student ambassadors from 30 colleges and universities across the country will meet at the Institue of Politics for the National Campaign for Political and Civic Engagement annual conference from September 21-23, 2018.
 The theme of the event this year is Activating Campus Voter Participation and the programming will focus on how college students can increaase voter participation and engagement on their campuses in this critical midterm election year and ahead of the 2020 presidential campaign.

-Throughout the three-day event, student ambassadors heard from a diverse group of speakers who provided insights into how to foster and expand dialogue and civil discourse on campus.
-During a 90-minute Town Hall conducted by John Della Volpe IOP Director of Polling, participants shared experiences in discussing a range of issues on campus and beyond and expressed a positive outlook of hope for the future.
+Throughout the three-day event, student ambassadors will hear from a diverse group of speakers who will provide insights into how to foster and expand voter engagement and participation campus.
+During a 90-minute Town Hall, conducted by John Della Volpe, IOP Director of Polling, participants will have the opportunity share their experiences and discuss a wide range of issues that impact the lives of young people in America.

-The 2018 conference program was designed to catalyze broader student participation in civil political dialogue and engagement on college campuses.
-Participants identified processes and strategies to support open, diverse and inclusive political conversations.
-Here is a list of projects that the schools are working on post conference.
+The 2018 conference program is designed to catalyze broader student participation in civil political participation and engagement on college campuses.

 Find a schedule of conference sessions and speakers here.

 Since 2003, the IOP-led alliance has held annual conferences to identify collaborative projects, foster engagement in electoral politics, assist students in pursuing careers in public service, and provide a foundation in civic education.
 Led by a team of Harvard undergraduates, the student representatives to the National Campaign collaborate to achieve concrete goals, such as working with local election offices to improve the voting experience for their campus communities.